Slopez10/Python-Experiments/README.md

 + Data wrangling and mining
 + Machine Learning

-I've included a photograph of an ice cream sundae that was by far the best an biggest sugar crash I've ever had, "Cookie Monster Ice Cream":
+I've included a photograph of an ice cream sundae that was by far the best and biggest sugar crash I've ever had, "Cookie Monster Ice Cream":

 ![Ice Cream](https://github.com/Slopez10/Python-Experiments/blob/main/Ice_Cream.jpeg)